 The project is managed by Steve Carley, former founder and CEO of the award winning charity The Beat Project, assisting Steve is a team of professional tutors, volunteers and trained assistants from the Quays.

-The Beat project at The Quays, Riverside are working on an exciting project to set up and run a world music festival in Kent.
+Unity Roots at The Quays, Riverside are working on an exciting project to set up and run a world music festival in Kent.